elastic/integrations/docs/developer_tsdb_migration_guidelines.md

     From the context of integrations that are related to products that are deployed on-premise, there exist certain fields that are part of every package and they are potential candidates of becoming dimension fields

+    * `host.name`
+    * `service.address`
+    * `agent.id`
+    * `container.id`

+    For products that are capable of running both on-premise and in a public cloud environment (by being deployed on public cloud virtual machines), it is recommended to annotate the ECS fields listed below as dimension fields.
+    * `host.name`
+    * `service.address`
+    * `container.id`
+    * `cloud.account.id`
-    * host.name
+    * `cloud.provider`
-    * service.address
+    * `cloud.region`
-    * agent.id
+    * `cloud.availability_zone`

-    When metrics are collected from a resource running in the cloud or in a container, certain fields are potential candidates of becoming dimension fields

-    * host.name
+    * `agent.id`
-    * service.address
+    * `cloud.instance.id`

+    For products operating as managed services within cloud providers like AWS, Azure, and GCP, it is advised to label the fields listed below as dimension fields.
-    * agent.id
+    * `cloud.account.id`
-    * cloud.project.id
+    * `cloud.region`
-    * cloud.instance.id
+    * `cloud.availability_zone`
-    * cloud.provider
+    * `cloud.provider`
-    * container.id
+    * `agent.id `

-    *Warning: Choosing an insufficient number of dimension fields may lead to data loss*

-    *Hint: Fields having type [keyword](https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html#keyword-field-type) in your datastream are very good candidates of becoming dimension fields*

 4. **Annotating the integration specific fields as dimension**

     `files.yml` file has the field mappings specific to a datastream of an integration.
 This step is needed when the dimension fields in ECS is not sufficient enough to create a unique [_tsid](https://www.elastic.co/guide/en/elasticsearch/reference/current/tsds.html#tsid) value for the documents stored in elasticsearch.
 Annotate the field with `dimension: true` to tag the field as dimension field.

+    Adding an inline comment prior to the dimension annotation is advised, detailing the rationale behind the choice of a particular field as a dimension field.

     ```
     - name: wait_class
       type: keyword
+      # Multiple events are generated based on the values of wait_class.
+Hence, it is a dimension
+      dimension: true
       description: Every wait event belongs to a class of wait events.
-      dimension: true
     ```
     *Notes:*
     * *There exists a limit on how many dimension fields can have.
-By default this value is 16.
-Out of this, 8 are reserved for ecs fields.*
+By default this value is 21.*
     * *Dimension keys have a hard limit of 512b.
 Documents are rejected if this limit is reached.*
     * *Dimension values have a hard limit of 1024b.
 Documents are rejected if this limit is reached*

+    **Warning:** Choosing an insufficient number of dimension fields may lead to data loss

+    **Hint:** Fields having type [keyword](https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html#keyword-field-type) in your datastream are very good candidates of becoming dimension fields

 5. **Annotating Metric Types values for all applicable fields**